input-output-hk/cardano-haskell/README.md

 ```
 $ cardano-repo-tool update-repo -r cardano-node
 ```
-This is equivalent to using `git checkout master && git pull --rebase` within the individual repositories.
+This is equivalent to using `git pull --rebase` within the individual repositories.

+Note that this does not change branch.
+You can change branch via the normal git commands.
+You may well want to be on master for most repositories but on a feature branch for one or more repositories.
+Use `cardano-repo-tool repo-status` to help you keep track.

 Repository combinations